digital-asset/daml/daml-lf/README.md

   Both have associated Protobuf definitions, also contained in this package, and are used in `interpreter` and `engine` respectively.

+- `transaction-scalacheck` supplies Scalacheck `Gen`s for the value and transaction ADTs provided by the `transaction` library.

 - `data` contains utility datatypes used in the engine, and functions designed around specified LF semantics.
 For example, if you want LF-compatible decimal handling, the `Decimal` API is a good source of